DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 ## Create the OIDC client
 Next you will create an ASP.NET web application that will allow interactive users to log in using OIDC.
 Use the webapp template to create the project.
-Run the following commands from the *quickstart/src* folder:
+Run the following commands from the *src* directory:

 ```console
 dotnet new webapp -n WebClient